InitializeComponent and Loader Fallback

 #endif

-This is the recommended portable pattern for libraries and apps that still need to build on both AXSG and non-AXSG paths.
+This is still the recommended portable pattern for libraries and apps that truly build in both AXSG and non-AXSG modes.

 What not to do